a collection of notes on areas of personal interest

 Colbert, the son of a draper from Reims, was an unpopular figure but oversaw considerable change, beneficial to France.
 He occupied a series of important positions of State and, under his patronage, a number of key organisations were instituted and initiatives begun.
 Among them Colbert founded the Académie des sciences in 1666 and, in 1667, l’Observatoire de Paris.

-The use of the principle of triangulation was an important innovation in that it brought greater accuracy in the surveying of land through the inherent characteristic of the triangle not to distort.
-But this accuracy was also dependent upon the quality of the surveying instruments measuring the distance and angles between measuring stations.
+This use of the principle of triangulation was an important innovation in that it brought greater accuracy in the surveying of land through the inherent characteristic of the triangle not to distort.
+But this accuracy was itself dependent upon the quality of the surveying instruments measuring the distance and angles between measuring stations, as well as of the training and practices of the geometers carrying out their work under, often, difficult circumstances.

-The illustration of triangulation to the right is taken from a site dealing with the fascinating French initiative between 1792 and 1799 to set the length of the metre.
-The exercise was made by Jean Baptiste Joseph Delambre and Pierre Méchain along the line of the meridian running through the Observatory in Paris from Dunkirk on the Channel in the north to Barcelona on the Mediterranean in the south, but illustrates the same principle used in the earlier Cassini and Maraldi mapping.
-Earlier, measurements based on the triangulation of base points were made right across the Kingdom.
-From this, Cassini and Maraldi were able to produce their map shown below.
+The illustration of triangulation to the right is taken from a site dealing with the fascinating French initiative between 1792 and 1799 to establish the exact length of the metre.
+The exercise was made by Jean Baptiste Joseph Delambre and Pierre Méchain along the line of the meridian running through the Observatory in Paris from Dunkirk on the Channel in the north to Barcelona on the Mediterranean in the south.
+It was based on and illustrates the same principle used in the earlier Cassini and Maraldi mapping, appearing not that dissimilar from the map they produced in 1718 – ‘La méridienne de Paris et la carte de France’.
+Previously, measurements based on the triangulation of base points were made right across the Kingdom and, from this, Cassini and Maraldi had been able to develop and produce their famous map, shown below.

 What is interesting to us nowadays is the accuracy obtained with the instruments available to them at the time, as well as the methods of recording.
 This is particularly so bearing in mind the fact that, in the middle of the eighteenth century there were over eight hundred different measures operating round France, there being centuries of resistance by nobility to royalty’s attempts to standardise them.